 President Ronald Reagan leaned forward.
 “You’re not Agent Zimmer!”

 “Good thinkin’!” the blond said as he reached for the gun on his seat.
 He waved it menacingly at the two men to remind them who was in charge.
 “The name’s Chiller, boys!
 I’m just takin’ Zimmer’s place so’s I can escort you out of D.C. in yer very own bulletproof limo!”

-Vice-President George Bush leaned over to Reagan.
-“From what I recall from CIA briefings, this Chiller is an international hit man of extraordinary ability,” the bespectacled man stated.
-“I’d say we’re obviously his next targets.”
+Vice President George Bush leaned over to Reagan.
+“Unfortunately, Mr. President, as I recall from CIA briefings, this Chiller is an international hit man of extraordinary ability,” the bespectacled man stated.
+“I’d say we’re obviously his next targets!”

 “Well, George,” Reagan replied, sitting back, “if that’s so, then what the devil are we going to do about it?”
 The two men silently pondered the situation.

-Soon enough, in an isolated farm outside of the Capitol, the assassin pulled the car to a stop and got out.
+Soon enough, at an isolated farm outside of the Capitol, the assassin pulled the car to a stop and got out.
 Gun in hand, he opened the back door of the car.
-“We shook those cops easy enough!
+“I shook those cops easy!
 Nobody’ll ever find us here!
 Now get outta the car, you two!
 It’s time to boogie!”

 “Mr. Chiller, you must not go through with this mad plan of yours!”
-Reagan stated.
-“The consequences–”
+Reagan began.
+“The consequences–“

 “You won’t get away with this!”
 Bush exclaimed.